Guest Posts

 Conclusions

-FE and RE are equally safe and effective for the removal of esophageal FB.
-To provide a tailored or crossover approach, patients should be managed in multidisciplinary centers where expertise in RE is also available.
-Formal training and certification in RE should probably be re-evaluated.
+Both FE and RE are comparably safe and effective for esophageal FB removal.
+To achieve an individualized or crossover treatment strategy, management should occur in multidisciplinary centers where expertise in RE is present.
+Re-evaluation of training and certification for RE may be necessary.

 Keywords: